SnehaJoshi11/School_District_Analysis/README.md

 	- The overall passing percentages of Thomas High School decreased by 0.11%
 	- The average scores of Thomas High School for math and reading increased by 0.06
 	- For the spending range of $630-644 per student, the overall passing percentage decreased by 0.1%
 	- School rankings are unchanged.
-Thomas High School is still the second best performing school in the district with an overall passing rate of 90.63% among their tenth 	  through twelfth graders.
+Thomas High School is still the second best performing school in the district with an overall passing rate of 90.63% among their tenth 	  through twelth graders.

 - **Math scores by grade**